-Ahead of Bengal Assembly polls, CPI(M) leader Salim holds talks with Humayun Kabir
+Ahead of Bengal assembly polls, CPI(M) leader Salim holds talks with Humayun Kabir

-Kolkata, Jan 28 (PTI) West Bengal CPI(M) secretary Mohammed Salim on Wednesday held a meeting with the newly formed Janata Unnayan Party chief Humayun Kabir, triggering speculation about a possible tie-up between the two parties ahead of the upcoming Assembly elections.
+Kolkata, Jan 29 (PTI) CPI(M)'s West Bengal unit secretary Mohammed Salim held a meeting with newly formed Janata Unnayan Party chief Humayun Kabir, triggering speculation about a possible tie-up between the two parties ahead of the upcoming assembly elections.

 "We will discuss the proposal in the Left Front and thereafter with Leftist parties outside the Front, then with the ISF," Salim said.

+ISF leader Naushad Siddiqui became the lone opposition MLA other than the BJP.

-Stating that his meeting with Kabir was an attempt to understand his intentions, the CPI(M) leader said there are several parties which are yet to take a call on seat-sharing arrangements for the Assembly polls.
+Noting that his meeting with Kabir was an attempt to understand his intentions, the CPI(M) leader said there are several parties which are yet to take a call on seat-sharing arrangements for the assembly polls.

-Denying that any alliance was discussed, Salim said, "I wanted to know from him what he wants to do and what is his objective."
-Kabir, who was suspended by the TMC, described the interaction as a courtesy meeting but said discussions were held on a possible alliance for the Assembly elections.
+Denying that any alliance was discussed, Salim said, "I wanted to know from him what he wants to do and what his objective is."
+Kabir, who was suspended by the TMC, described the interaction as a courtesy meeting but said discussions were held on a possible alliance for the assembly elections.

-"I have urged Salim saheb to ensure that the process of alliance formation is finalised by February 15," Kabir, who has often courted controversy over his off-the-cuff comments, said.
+"I have urged Salim saheb to ensure that the process of alliance formation is finalised by February 15," said Kabir, who has often courted controversy over his off-the-cuff comments.

-Stating that the discussions were good, the newly-formed party's leader said he has requested Salim to speak to the ISF leadership regarding the alliance.
+Claiming that the discussions were productive, the newly formed party's leader said he had requested Salim to speak with the ISF leadership regarding the alliance.

 "Our aim is to defeat a corrupt dispensation and give the people of the state a transparent government," he said.

-Trinamool Congress spokesperson Kunal Ghosh said neither the CPI(M) nor the newly-formed party have any public acceptance.
+Trinamool Congress spokesperson Kunal Ghosh said neither the CPI(M) nor the newly-formed party has any public acceptance.

 "The CPI(M) has become politically bankrupt," he said.